 - Agree that they are going to create an association and approve the statutes that they previously wrote. - Choose the positions (the presidency, secretariat and treasury must be covered) and the governing bodies (the most common is the board of directors). - Draw up a record in a public document (before a notary) or private (between the members of the association).
-In it, the will to associate and who will be the person who will carry out the registration of the association in the Registry of Associations will be stated.
+In it, the will to associate and who will be the person who will carry out the registration of the association in the National Registry of Associations will be stated.

-Step 4: Registration
+Step 6: Registration

-Associations must register in the Registry of Associations, whether National or Regional, which is generally a public registry, administrative and unique for the National or Regional territory.
+Associations must register in the Registry of Associations, whether National or Regional, which is a public registry, administrative and unique for the National or Regional territory.
 The association exists from the moment it is constituted, so the registration is only declarative (to give it publicity).
 The importance of complying with the registration lies in the fact that through it, the partners and third parties that are related to the association are being protected and that public aid is only received when the association is registered.
 To choose the right Register (National or Regional) it is important to decide where are you going to develop your activities.

-The deadline to register the association depends on the country regulations, but it is advisable to do so as soon as possible.
-The application for registration can be submitted in the places provided by law, as well as in Electronic Registries in most countries.
+There is no exact deadline to register the association, but it is advisable to do so as soon as possible.
+The application for registration can be submitted in the places provided by law, as well as in the Electronic Registry of the Ministry of the Interior, and there is no established deadline to submit it.

-The documents needed for the registration are usually:
+The documents needed for the registration are:

 - Application form

-- 2 to 4 copies of the Articles of association and the Founding minutes
+- 2 copies of the Articles of association and the Founding minutes

 - Identification of promoters

-- Taxes payment document
+• Taxes payment document

-The term of resolution of the registration procedures varies according to the country.
+You must identify the code of the most characteristic activity of the association.
+The term of resolution of the registration procedures is 3 months.
 Once the corresponding period has elapsed without an express resolution having been issued, the association may understand the request as estimated.